-Press the seams with an iron and use an alternative starch solution, if desired.
+If desired, press the seams with an iron and use an alternative starch solution.

-Step 3b Turn the rows of squares face up.
-Make sure that the squares are in the position that you want them to be when sewn together.
+Step 3b With right sides up, make sure that the squares are in the position that you want them to be when sewn together.

-Step 3c Place row 1 face down on row 2.
-Do this by bringing the top edge of row 1 down to the bottom edge of row 2.
+Step 3c Place Row 1 right side down on Row 2.
+Do this by bringing the top edge of Row 1 down to the bottom edge of Row 2.

-Of course, your edges will be lined up together.
+Nest (abut) the seams together.
+Of course, your center edges will be lined up together.
 Here, mine are showing both fabrics so that you can see how they will nest together.

 Step 3e Take the block over to the sewing machine and sew the rows together with a 1/4 inch seam.

-Step 4 Open the rows apart to reveal the perfect center.
-All four corners meet up nicely (there's no gap where they meet)!
+Step 4 Open Row 1 right side up to reveal the perfect center.
+All four center points meet up nicely (there's no gap where they meet)!

-When using this block in a quilt be sure to press the seam of each block in opposite directions so that they will nest together.
+When using this block in a quilt be sure to press the long center seam of every other block in opposite directions so that they will nest together in the row.

 The perfect simple four patch quilt block is done.
 Easy peasy! :-)